|Image: the cave entrance.|

 |Image: a formation in the entrance area.|

-Because it was discovered so early, and because of its size, this cave was very famous during the 17th and 18th century.
+Despite the untrue discovery legend, the cave was known for many centuries.
+Because it was discovered so early, and because of its size, it was very famous during the 17th and 18th century.
 A visit of this cave and a walk to the summit of the Brocken were a must for every Harz journey.
 This cave was visited by Heinrich Heine who wrote a description.
 Johann Wolfgang von Goethe visited the cave several times.
 To his honour the biggest chamber was named Goethesaal.

 This cave is a very old show cave, not the oldest, but it was the very first with an official tour guide.
 In April 1668 Hans Jürgen Becker was autorized by a document as first tour guide for this cave.